The Last Days of Cleopatra

 Forgiveness, funny one that, someone kicks you in the head and you're supposed to forgive them, cos that'll make ye feel better, make it all go away, make everything Hunky-Dory!
 But what happens them?
 Get out a Jail Free card, move on, no bother, SmileyFace… You're just Roadkill, What?
 But here, how d'ye forgive yourself… if ye can't… forget?

 A father, son and daughter must struggle to redefine the heart of their family, as they are about to lose the only thing that's holds them together.
 This loss might ultimately tear them apart, as this family's tapestry begins to unravel and old hurts boil and rise to the surface.
 How do you prepare yourself for your worst nightmare while living in it?
 How do you face the big black cloud about to burst on your horizon?
-Maybe you could take the opportunity to put things right, say what you never had the chase to say, meant to say, and wanted to say, then you might be able to forgive… even forgive yourself?
+Maybe you could take the opportunity to put things right, say what you never had the chance to say, meant to say, wanted to say, then you you might be able to forgive… forgive yourself even?
 Or maybe you could dance, dancing is good, dancing in nightclubs, dancing in bedrooms, dancing in the moonlight…So comon let's dance, because how far can you let yourself go before you lose yourself altogether?

 The Last Days of Cleopatra world premier was presented in September at URBAN STAGES .
 Produced by Georganne Aldrich Heller.
 The play was directed by Tim Ruddy.
 The cast includes Kevin Marron, Mick Mellamphy, Kenneth Ryan & Laoisa Sexton.

 NY TIMES Critics' Pick ***** "Laoisa Sexton depicts the city's working class but across genders and generations…Cleopatra is unstinting with it's often hilariously ribald Dublin idioms… the actors are splendid: vivid, vibrant, so is this play by a promising writer"